jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 My manager went on a 3 week holiday, and given my apparently alright organisational skills during time as a tech lead, we thought it could be a fun challenge to try and have me fill his shoes for a few weeks.

-Obviously, whilst I'm fine playing around with my own career, we didn't want this impacting any of my teammates, so there were no significant challenges for myself (no upcoming reviews, no significant ongoing work, no resourcing constraints, no unresolved pay disputes, etc), and we anticipated this would be plain sailing.
+Obviously, whilst I'm fine playing around with my own career, we didn't want this impacting any of my teammates, so there were no significant challenges for myself (no upcoming reviews, no significant ongoing work, no resourcing constraints, no unresolved pay disputes, etc), and we (correctly) anticipated this would be plain sailing.
-Primarily due to the fact that most of the heavy lifting had already been done for me, this was indeed luckily plain sailing!

-I had a few small challenges, around battling a bit for resources with the other managers, and attempting to have serious productive conversations with my peers about their career, when I am technically still at their same level, but it was fun!
+I had a few small challenges, around battling a bit for resources with the other managers, and attempting to have serious productive conversations with my peers and friends about their career, but it was fun!

 Three things that really stuck out for me were:

 - Transparency is key (even on the seemingly unimportant things).
   - I had some feedback from the director that I hadn't been as transparent as I could have been regarding department level goings-on.
-  His point being that as you learn more about department level changes, it begins to break down that barrier between management/non-management, and can help you be more engaged with the company.
+  His point being that as you learn more about department level changes, it begins to break down that barrier between management/non-management, and can employees engage with the company.
   Transparency is something I value so it shocked me to realise I was failing myself!
   From that point I started each standup with a quick recap of the managers meetings, obviously avoiding mentioning things that introduce too much uncertainty.
 - 1:1's are the best.
   - You have individual challenges with each person having their own motivations and personality types, but just having time to sit down and work out how each person can best work towards their own goals (or find them!) is both a fun challenge, and extremely rewarding in the long run (if it works!).
 - I am currently **terrible** at politics.
   - I'm starting to believe that being an effective manager is 80% down to your skills in politics.
   Unfortunately I have much to learn here.

-I'm extremely grateful for the opportunity, but I think I'm not at the stage in my career where this is something I want to pursue full time.
+I'm extremely grateful for the opportunity, but I think I can currently deliver the most value as an Individual Contributor.

 #### On-call lead

-At work we have various on-call rotations, split by domains of the product.
-I was part of the Contracts and Scheduling rotation (primarily covering End of Day operations like interest accrual, but also almost any event within the bank that requires a logical execution to be performed on an event, such as cashback application).
-The current on-call lead was taking part in the rotation to Singapore I was about to depart on, so she asked if I would fancy giving it a go.

-Sure, why not?

-What followed was again a bit chaotic, but thanks to **fail fast** there were no long term issues.
+For 3 months I acted as lead of a core on-call rota.

+A quick win was in optimising the rotation schedule:

+- For every week period, for the next 6 months we need 2 engineers available for on-call.
+- We also need to know who else may be able to act as a replacement, in case of illness.
+- We also need to space out shifts, to avoid burning out an engineer, but keep them frequent enough to grow skills.
+- We have ~20 engineers in this rota...

+This was previously a nightmare, but I introduced a google sheet with some fancy scheduling formulas, then gave everyone access at once to allocate their own desired/if-i-have-to/cannot-do periods.
+After a few days we had a rock solid rota for 6 months, with backups for each week, all requiring much less effort on the rota lead's part than previous methods.
+Win-win!

-The main issue was a sudden influx of new people who wanted to join the rota (we had a lot of engineers who joined, and were now becoming tenured enough to warrant addition to the rota), this was a good thing as we had slowly been losing people from the rota over the last year, and our production-running experience bus factor was dangerously low.
+We also had a sudden influx of new people who wanted to join the rota (we had a lot of engineers who joined, and were now becoming tenured enough to warrant addition to the rota), this was a good thing as we had slowly been losing people from the rota over the last year, and our production-running experience bus factor was dangerously low.
-My opinion was that since everyone else I knew learnt "on the job", these engineers could too.
+My opinion was that the most effective way to upskill a team quickly, is to follow a [see one, do one, teach one](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9258902/) approach.
 So I accepted almost everybody who applied into the rota, with the provision that they should self-arrange a shadow on-call session with an experienced member in the months before their first week of oncall.

 I also encouraged more senior members of the rota to slowly remove themselves, to make way for new talent, and to free up their own time for more valuable pursuits in technical design.

-The issue was, that the new applicants simply did not know what they did not know.
+The issue was, that the new applicants had somewhat underestimated the challenges of on-call.
-They never expected they needed any hands-on training, as they felt capable debugging all code on `master`, but had apparently never had the chance or insight to debug an instance running the older versions of our product.

 Whilst our clients were not impacted, the first month of this new round of oncallers did feel quite chaotic at times, as people rapidly ramped up their understanding of and skills working with older versions of our product, in hostile situations.

 Coming back to the situation now, 7 months later, turns out I was right.
 All of these new oncallers are performing well, and are now much better at handling support requests than when they started.
-It may not be the best method of teaching, but [see one, do one, teach one](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9258902/) does tend to work for most skills, albeit a little chaotically.

-Something that wasn't chaotic was organisation of the new rota.

-Imagine you're organising a meetup with your friends, and you are trying to work out when everyone will be free.
-Now imagine you are trying to organise a 6 month block where at least two of you will be free for entire week chunks.
-Now imagine the same friend cannot be "free" more frequently than 1 out of 6 weeks.
-Now imagine you have 25 friends trying to organise this together, and need to be able to account for last minute illnesses mid way through.

-This was previously a nightmare, but I introduced a google sheet with some fancy colour formatting + scheduling formulas, then gave everyone access at once to allocate their own desired/if-i-have-to/cannot-do periods.
-After a few days we had a rock solid rota for 6 months, with backups for each week, all requiring much less effort on the rota lead's part than previous methods.

 Again, I'm very grateful for the opportunity, and would like to try it again in the future.
 However at the current company it is an unfortunately thankless role, so there is little incentive to take part.